 This move was reportedly made on pricing, where Ticketmaster purged staff and overheads by ditching phone support, so that they can underbid Seatgeek for the Barclays Center.

-This may indicate that Ticketmaster knows that their days on Broadway are now numbered and are desperate for any NYC business that they can get.
+This may indicate that Ticketmaster knows that their days on Broadway are now numbered and are desperate for any NYC business that they can still get.